calculate_outliers_summary provides an annual overview of data quality by

 Value

-object (tibble) with:
+A cd_outliers_summary object (tibble) with:

 Each indicator's non-outlier percentage (

-columns).Overall non-outlier summaries across all indicators, vaccination indicators, and tracers.
+_outlier5stdcolumns).Overall non-outlier summaries across all indicators, vaccination indicators, and tracers.

 Details